 Anorexia is an eating disorder where the individual becomes preoccupied with an unhealthy pursuit of weight loss that eventually leads to distortion in body image.
 No matter how thin they may become, anorexics continue to believe they need to lose weight.
 To accomplish this desire, they starve themselves, maintain rigorous exercise regimes, and sometimes purge by vomiting, laxatives, or diuretics.
-Even when weight loss endangers a sufferer’s health she may not understand she has a problem that must be solved.

 Most anorexics desire a sense of control, especially if they experience changes in their lives over which they have no power.
 Changes that can trigger anorexia may include divorce of one’s parents, receiving unexpectedly low grades, rejection in a peer relationship, having a sports injury, and entering a new school.